asifasifmd/NASSCOM-VSD-SOC-Design/README.md

 # NASSCOM-VSD-SOC-Design
 ## VSD_SOC_Design using OpenLANE paltform and Sky-130nm under the guidance of Director and co-founder of VLSI System Design (VSD) Corp.
 Pvt.
-Ltd *Kunal Ghosh*
+Ltd, *Kunal Ghosh*

 ## Table Of Contents
      1.